SLOWprint 154

 15th October Compass Sport Cup Final, Greenham Common, near Newbury.

 One of the best team days of the year.
 Put this date in your diaries.
 Everyone welcome.
-Contact the captain to enter.
+Contact the

 www.baoc.org.uk Après O:TBC